 The UB community enjoys free access to kayaks, canoes and paddleboards at the 60-acre lake in the middle of campus.

 Greiner Hall is the first residence hall in the country built in accordance with the principles of Universal Design.

 UB’s South Campus is a Western New York landmark dating back to the 1920s.
 Situated in a leafy residential neighborhood in North Buffalo, the 153-acre parcel is home to classic ivy-covered buildings and grassy, tree-filled quads along with high-rise residence halls and innovative research and teaching facilities.
-The schools of Architecture and Planning, Dental Medicine, Nursing, and Public Health and Health Professions are all located here.
+The schools of Architecture and Planning, Dental Medicine, Nursing, Pharmacy and Pharmaceutical Sciences, and Public Health and Health Professions are all located here.

 The Abbott Library reading room houses custom woodwork from a company that helped furnish the White House.

 UB boasts the only museum in the country dedicated exclusively to the human brain.